ksu-cs-textbooks/cc410/content/y-milestones/09-checkout.md

 ---
 title: "Checkout"
-pre: "7. "
+pre: "9. "
-weight: 65
+weight: 90
-date: 2021-03-06T00:53:26-05:00
-hidden: true
 ---

-This page lists the milestone requirements for **Milestone 7** of the **CC 410 Restaurant Project**.
+This page lists the milestone requirements for **Milestone 9** of the **CC 410 Restaurant Project**.
 Read the requirements carefully and discuss any questions with the instructors or TAs.

 ## Purpose

 The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _Game Grub_, offering food of all kinds to celebrate our love of games of all kinds.

-The seventh milestone involves finalizing the GUI for creating combos, and handling the steps to check out and pay for an order, including printing a receipt.
+The ninth milestone involves finalizing the GUI for creating orders and combos, and handling the steps to check out and pay for an order, including printing a receipt.
 The purpose is to continue to learn how to use and modify an existing GUI and interface with an external library.

 {{% notice warning %}}